 The COVID-19 pandemic skyrocketed the popularity of online fitness training for two main reasons: gyms closed and personal trainers needed a way to continue working, and people all over the world needed effective workout options they could do from home.

-In November 2017, I transitioned to a 100% online coaching business, working exclusively with vegans.
+Well before the pandemic, in November 2017, I transitioned to a 100% online coaching business, working exclusively with vegans.
 (Here are my thoughts on my first year.)
 As many of my in-person clients were switching to online coaching, they asked a lot of questions like, “What is online coaching, exactly?”, “How does online training work?”, and “What’s in it for me?”
 I aim to answer all these questions for you here.

 What, exactly, is online coaching?